 We are one of the leading sociology departments in the world, and we consistently rank number 1 in Hong Kong and among the top three in Asia.
-The department was ranked 27th in the world in 2019 (QS World University Rankings).
+The Department was ranked 28th in the world in 2021 (QS World University Rankings).

 We offer a range of innovative and engaging taught programmes, including undergraduate major/minor programmes in Sociology, Criminology and Media and Cultural Studies.
 Our taught postgraduate programmes provide intellectually stimulating advanced study in Criminology and Media, Culture & Creative Cities.
 We also offer MPhil/PhD programmes that develop outstanding independent researchers.

 The Sociology department nurtures a culture of diversity and collegiality, with a strong interdisciplinary orientation grounded in critical theoretical approaches, qualitative methodologies and a holistic perspective on society and culture.
 Since the founding of the department, we have married the twin disciplines of Sociology and Anthropology, drawing on their commonalities and differences.
 Our Criminology and Media and Cultural Studies programmes have fostered deep ties with community actors engaged with social problems and cultural innovation in Hong Kong, China and Asia.

 Our programmes are all directed towards fostering skills in research, critical thinking and the ability to understand complex social situations.
 Our graduates are highly regarded and currently occupy positions in leading local and international companies, government, non-governmental organisations and academic institutions.

 Our faculty and research students also excel in producing excellent scholarly research in the social sciences.
 We are especially strong in areas such as civil society, crime, gender and sexuality, media and cultural studies, new social movements, and religion, with a focus on Asia, China and Hong Kong.
 We host the HKU Anthropology Research Network and also have strong links with the HKU Centre for Criminology.